 From here, his sound quickly progressed to a more electronically-inclined one, as he turned his attention from rare jazz to d&b and eventually, house.
 Raised during a time long before the Internet, Ivaylo remembers a time where – over cracked telephone lines – he would ask his friends to source him records from London and further afield.
 Long since holding pride of place in his collection: these records set the musician on a path that continues to this very day.

 As Bulgaria shook off the shackles of its communist sensibilities and became a republic, Ivaylo took to the beaches of his hometown in Varna and fell in love with the deep house sound floating over from the states.
 LTJ Bukem opened up this world for the latent Bulgarian DJ, and when the first house club, Comics opened in post-communist Bulgaria, he became an essential member of the family as a programmer for the venue, booking the rising deep house stars from the states, a collection of producers and DJs who he would later call friends.

-Nowadays, it’s Ivaylo’s work at Jaeger and at Bogota Records for which he is best renowned.
-Established out of Oslo in 2014, the label personifies all that’s great about Ivalyo’s musical vision: colourful, eclectic and impossible-to-pigeonhole, it neatly reflects his own way of working.
-From a production standpoint, 2019 also promises to be an integral one for Ivaylo, with music coming via Print Thomas’ Full Pupp, Cassy’s Kwench and of course, his own Bogota Records.
+Right now, it’s Ivaylo’s work at Jaeger, Bogota Records and Full Pupp for which he is best renowned.
+Established out of Oslo in 2014, he personifies all that’s great about an well-travelled musical vision: colourful, eclectic and impossible-to-pigeonhole, it neatly reflects his own way of working.
+From a production standpoint, the future also promises to be an integral one for Ivaylo, with a slew of release coming out via Print Thomas’ Full Pupp and his own Bogota Records labels.